brastrotech/streamlit_data_analysis_app/README.md

-For the launch of this app you need to install requirements using
+For the launch of this app you need to install requirements using  :-

 pip install -r requirements.txt

-for using this app use
+for using this app you need to use cmd command :-

 streamlit run app.py